 - It is in the public interest

-Pupil data is essential for the school’s operational use.
-While the majority of pupil information you provide to us is mandatory, some of it is provided on a voluntary basis.
-In order to comply with the General Data Protection Regulation, we will inform you whether you are required to provide certain pupil information or if you have a choice.
+Pupil and family data is essential for the school's operational use.
+While the majority of pupil and family information you provide to us is mandatory, some of it is provided on a voluntary basis.
+In order to comply with the Swiss and EU General Data Protection Regulations, we will inform you whether you are required to provide certain pupil information or if you have a choice.

-Personal data relating to pupils at ISB and their families is stored in line with the GDPR.
+Personal data relating to pupils at ISB and their families is stored in line with the Swiss data protection regulations and EU GDPR.

 ISB will not share your personal information with any third parties without your consent, unless the law requires us to do so.

 The school routinely shares pupil information with:

 - schools that the pupils attend after leaving us

 - our local and federal authorities to meet our legal obligations